speechbrain/speechbrain/recipes/MultiWOZ/response_generation/README.md

 # MultiWOZ Response Generation with LLM Model.
-This folder contains the scripts to finetune a LLM using MultiWOZ for response generation task.
+This folder contains the scripts to finetune a LLM using MultiWOZ for the response generation task.
 You can download MultiWOZ at https://github.com/budzianowski/multiwoz.
-The data will be automatically download in the specified data_folder.
+The data will be automatically downloaded in the specified data_folder.
 Supported LLM models are:
  - GPT
  - LLAMA2